DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 ![](../../../../images/eurd-win-underlay-report-fillemptyspace.png)

-Each invoice now includes the numbered lines that continue until the totals.
+Invoices now include numbered lines that continue until the totals.

 ![](../../../../images/eurd-win-underlay-report-preview-4.png)

 > [!NOTE]
-> You can display predefined values instead of empty lines.
-Specify predefined values in the **Text** properties of the _Detail_ band's controls.
+> Set the **Text** properties of the _Detail_ band's controls to display static text within the added lines.

 ## Add Cross-Band Data

-Add a panel with recipient details across the entire group.
-Place the panel on a separate _GroupHeader_ band that is printed on the background of other bands.
+Add a panel across an invoice.

 1. Right-click the design surface.
 Select **Insert Band** / **GroupHeader** from the context menu.